danny4159/RbG_framework/README.md

 ![Graphical Abstract](images/fig_graphical_abstract_ver2.png)

-## Publication

-**Published online in IEEE Journal of Biomedical and Health Informatics (JBHI), 2025**

-## 1. Description

 ### Overview
 The **Register by Generation (RbG)** framework is a novel 2D deep learning approach for cross-modality image registration.
 Unlike conventional registration methods that warp images using deformation fields, RbG **generates** aligned images that preserve both structural alignment with the input image (fixed) and the intensity/contrast features of the reference image (moving).

-### Technical Stack
+## Publication

+**Published online in IEEE Journal of Biomedical and Health Informatics (JBHI), 2025**

+## 1. Development Stack

 - Templates from https://github.com/ashleve/lightning-hydra-template was used.

 - `Pytorch-lighting` + `Hydra` + `Tensorboard` was used for experiment-tracking

 ## 2. Installation